New York Estate Tax Attorney

 For 2011 and 2012, the gift tax to individuals will have a lifetime exemption of five million dollars.
 After 2012, unless Congress acts again, the gift tax rate will revert back to one million dollars per person.
 Should you be interested in making significant gifts, it would be in your best interest to consult with our office.

 Estate and Gift Tax Lawyers

 Our office can assist you in dealing with the new Federal Estate Tax, the New York State Inheritance Tax and the Gift Tax issues.
 In estate planning situations, we can provide you with information as to how to maximize your gift tax and estate tax exemptions and reduce the amount of taxes on your estate.
 Should you be a fiduciary, we can assist you in post-mortem estate planning to reduce Federal and New York State taxes.
-Feel free to call the Law Offices of Elliot S. Schlissel for a consultation at 1-800-344-6431, 516-561-6645 or 718-350-2802.
+Feel free to call the Law Offices of Schlissel DeCorpo for a consultation at 1-800-344-6431, 516-561-6645 or 718-350-2802.

 Contact An Experienced Estate Tax Attorney Today

 Contact us to discuss your estate tax matter and our qualifications to represent you.
 Feel free to call toll free, any time, day or night, at 1-800-344-6431 or contact us at 718-350-2802.
 You can also reach us in Nassau County at 516-561-6645.

 Elliot S. Schlissel has offices in Lynbrook, Queens, and Suffolk County, and we represent individuals throughout the New York metropolitan area, including Long Island, Nassau County, Suffolk County, Westchester County; and NYC’s five boroughs of The Bronx, Brooklyn, Manhattan, Queens, and Staten Island, NY.